On a Nonlinear Newtonian Gravity and Charging a Black Hole: Conclusions

 \section{Conclusions}

+Investigating physical results of any alteration to a known theoretical framework is as essential as developing the alteration itself.
+Here we calculated the maximum charge-mass ratio attainable from isotropic bombardment of charged particles onto a spherically symmetric massive source incorporating both the gravitational field-energy density and electromagnetic field-energy density in Newtonian gravity.
+A strict limit exists, in both the scalar and general relativistic cases (research for the case of overcharging a black hole which is very nearly saturated is ongoing \cite{wald2017}), that demonstrates the impossibility of saturation or over-charging of the central mass, even with the highest known energy charges.

+A simple merging of relativistic ideas with non-relativistic gravity yields a curious nonlinear theory of Newtonian gravity whose motivation is not without flaw, since one can and should object to using any results of special relativity in an essentially non-relativistic theory of gravitation.

+Furthermore, there is good argument that Young's extension is not the best choice of a modified theory, namely, not only are the results found in a non-valid (e.g. NN is not Lorentz covariant) relativistic field theory, there are arguably more relevant nonlinear scalar theories of gravity \cite{Franklin:2014ora}, (e.g. Sec~\ref{sec:VI}) including the prior-mentioned 1912 theory \cite{AE} which was further developed in Freund and Nambu's work on coupling to traces \cite{Freund:1969hh}.
+This scalar theory which also has Reissner-Nordstrom type conditions holds more self-consistency as a scalar theory of gravity than the simple Young extension.
+An immediate benefit of comparison underscores the availability of a scalar theory of gravity since the source is the scalar trace of the stress tensor, that leads to a full scalar field equation, as opposed to the current NN case in which the scalar field is still coupled only to the 00 component of the stress tensor.

+Regardless, the usefulness of the current note is not in extending general relativity nor Newtonian gravity, but rather, in presenting a logical and physically motivating analog to a solution of general relativity; one that is simple, and whose point is to capture known `new' physics (the self-energy of the gravitational field and a charge-energy of the electric field) and reveal them in the established framework of Newtonian gravity.
+Addressing this general type of physically-inspirited alteration, and the evaluation of the physical contents of the resulting framework are regarded as essential elements of contemporary theoretical analysis.

-A merging of relativistic ideas with a non-relativistic theory yields an enlightening nonlinear theory of Newtonian gravity.
-An upper limit of charge was found for a black hole and it was made explicitly clear that a black hole cannot be destroyed by forcing protons into it as described by pseudo-Newtonian gravity.
-General relativistic predictions describe the same upper limit, and remarkably, the two results only differ by a factor of four.
+While an upper limit of charge was found for the analog black hole and it was made explicitly clear that the central mass $M$ cannot be destroyed by forcing charged particles into it as described by NN, it was also demonstrated that general relativistic calculations also describe the upper limit \cite{wald2017}, and the results differ by a form factor.

+The ability to consider a simple scalar case along with a recognizable start in the Poisson equation, energy-mass equivalence, and Coulomb's law, demonstrates this is a good example of the aforementioned investigations, and may have something of a pedagogical utility.

+The model in this respect is instructive because the geometric view is absent in the scalar case.
+The scalar source can only be one component of the full source stress-tensor of the covariant field equations.
+The calculation underscores the importance of the equivalence principle as the initial motivating framework in general relativity.